-Dr. Worman of Columbia University received equity from AlloMek Therapeutics and honorariums from MNG Laboratories for scientific advisory board membership.)
+Dr. Worman of Columbia University received equity from AlloMek Therapeutics, consulting fees from MNG Laboratories, and contracted research from Navitor Pharmaceuticals.)

 This article includes discussion of Emery-Dreifuss muscular dystrophy, EDMD, Emery-Dreifuss syndrome, X-linked Emery-Dreifuss muscular dystrophy, and autosomal dominant Emery-Dreifuss muscular dystrophy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.